Have a question?

 Vince Kadlubek lists the roller coasters in the USA that he thinks are masterpieces and why, from brand new rides to cult favourites

 Folks might associate me with Meow Wolf, an immersive art company that I co-founded in Santa Fe, New Mexico.
 I often speak about art, psychedelia, and the metaverse.
 But at the core of my spiritual being is another passion: roller coasters.
-Here is my list of the top 10 roller coasters in the USA (I’ve never ridden outside the states).
+Here is my list of the top 10 roller coasters in the USA (I’ve never ridden outside the States).
+The coasters in this list represent some of the rare masterpieces in this medium that I love so much.

-The roller coaster, to me, is one of the greatest forms of sculpture, architecture, and experience design that exists.
-These giant marvels of machinery are experiential monumental sculptures designed to produce human sensations that only a coaster can produce.
-And unfortunately, coasters don’t garner the kind of respect and appreciation that I think they deserve.
+To me, roller coasters are among the greatest forms of sculpture, architecture, and experience design.
+These giant marvels of machinery are experiential monumental sculptures designed to produce human sensations that only a coaster can.
+Unfortunately, coasters don’t garner the respect and appreciation that I think they deserve.

 See also: Top roller coasters in the UK

-There are over 2,400 rollercoasters in the world.
-I have personally been on 250 of them and in the enthusiast world, that means I’m still a youngin’.
-But I care about these works of art deeply, and just like in any medium it’s important to know that most of the work out there is actually not very good.
+There are over 2,400 roller coasters in the world.
+I have personally been on 250 of them, and in the enthusiast world, that means I’m still a youngin’.
+But I care deeply about these works of art, and just like in any medium, it’s important to know that most of the work out there is actually not very good.

 Top 10 roller coasters in the USA